Wellposedness and dynamics of two types of reaction--nonlocal diffusion systems under the inhomogeneous spectral fractional Laplacian: Preliminaries

 The operator maps $u\in\widetilde H^\alpha(\Omega)$ to $(\widetilde H^\alpha(\Omega))^*$ in the weak sense. \end{definition}

-The operator $\flp_D$ is the generator of the symmetric $2\alpha$-stable process killed upon exiting $\Omega$, hence it also referred to restricted fractional Laplacian from Lischke~\cite{frac_laplacian} and Vázquez~\cite{vazquez2014recent}, and it differs from the spectral one unless $\alpha=1$.
+The operator $\flp_D$ is the generator of the symmetric $2\alpha$-stable process killed upon exiting $\Omega$, hence it is also referred to as the restricted fractional Laplacian by Lischke~\cite{frac_laplacian} and Vázquez~\cite{vazquez2014recent}, and it differs from the spectral one unless $\alpha=1$.